NorthPark Center

+NorthPark Center (or simply NorthPark) is an enclosed upscale shopping mall in Dallas, Texas (United States).
+Located at the intersection of Northwest Highway (Loop 12) and North Central Expressway (US 75), the 2 e6sqft mall is the largest in the Dallas–Fort Worth metroplex, the second-largest in Texas (behind The Galleria in Houston), and the 22nd-largest in the United States.

+Opened in 1965 and expanded in 2006, the mall has over 200 stores, with annual sales totaling over $1 billion.
+It is anchored by Macy's, Dillard's, Nordstrom, Neiman Marcus, Eataly, Arhaus, and a 15-screen AMC multiplex.

+The mall has been noted for its distinctive architecture and public art collection.
+In 2007, it was named one of the "Seven Retail Wonders of the Modern World" by the International Council of Shopping Centers.

 History

 In the early 1960s, developer Raymond Nasher leased a 97 acre cotton field on the edge of Dallas and hired E.G Hamilton of Harrell+Hamilton Architects.
-NorthPark Center opened in 1965, anchored by Neiman Marcus (which moved from Preston Center), Titche-Goettinger and Penneys, other stores included Woolworth's, Doubleday, Kroger, and more.
+NorthPark Center opened in 1965, anchored by Neiman Marcus (which moved from Preston Center), Titche-Goettinger and Penney's; other stores included Woolworth's, Doubleday, and Kroger.

-The first major expansion happened in 1973 when a new wing opened anchored by Lord & Taylor.
+The first major expansion happened in 1973, when a new wing opened anchored by Lord & Taylor.

-In early 2004 Lord & Taylor was repositioned and shuttered after being at the mall for nearly 30 years.
+In early 2004, Lord & Taylor was repositioned and shuttered after being at the mall for nearly 30 years.

 For its first 34 years, NorthPark stood on land leased from the Caruth family's foundation.
-David and Nancy A. Nasher (Nancy is Raymond's daughter) purchased the property in 1999.
-In 2006, NorthPark opened to an expansion that more than doubled the size of the existing center, adding 88,000 sq ft.
+David and Nancy A. Nasher (Raymond's daughter) purchased the property in 1999.
+In 2006, NorthPark opened to an expansion that more than doubled the size of the existing center, adding 88000 sqft.
 For its expansion, NorthPark brought back the same architecture firm that designed the original section to ensure its aesthetic was respected and enhanced.
 The expansion also included a new collection of specialty retail shops and a third-floor 15-screen AMC theater.
 The two-story expansion provided for circulation around the Center by forming a continuous loop through the complex.